The Steinbright Career Development Center

 Students who participate will be required to enroll in a three-credit, pass/fail, GCP course for each three-month period of employment and will be billed for 3 credit hours at the appropriate credit hour rate for the course.
 In addition, students are allowed to take one online course each term while on co-op.
 Any such course will be charged at the appropriate credit hour rate.

-Before co-op begins, students will be assigned a faculty advisor who will supervise the GCP courses.
-The advisor will work with them throughout their experience and assist them in developing a project that reflects that work experience.
+Before co-op begins, students will be assigned a professor who will supervise the GCP courses.
+The professor will work with them throughout their experience and assist them in developing a project that reflects that work experience.
 Although students will not attend class, they are required to maintain regular contact with their faculty advisor.
 At the end of each quarter on co-op students will submit a written report of their project to their faculty advisor.
 Every GCP student must have a passing grade in each of the GCP courses.
 It is left to the discretion of the student’s department to decide on what a student must do to make up a failing GCP grade.
 GCP courses will not be included in grade point average calculations.

 Additionally, while on co-op, students must keep their health insurance and immunizations current.